 (See also Approach to Parasitic Infections.)

-The estimated prevalence of hookworm infection is 576 to 740 million, mostly in developing areas.
+The estimated worldwide prevalence of hookworm infection is 576 to 740 million, mostly in developing areas.
 Both A. duodenale and N. americanus occur in Africa, Asia, and the Americas.
 Only A. duodenale occurs in the Middle East, North Africa, and southern Europe.
-N. americanus predominates in the Americas and Australia; it was once widely distributed in the southern US and is still endemic on islands of the Caribbean and in Central and South America.
+N. americanus predominates in the Americas and Australia; it was once widely distributed in the southern United States and is still endemic on islands of the Caribbean and in Central and South America.
+Some strains of A. ceylanicum, a hookworm of dogs, cats and hamsters, also mature to adulthood in the human intestine.
+Infections with A. ceylanicum have been reported in residents of parts of Asia and some South Pacific islands.

-Both hookworm species have similar life cycles.
+The hookworm species that reach maturity in the human intestine have similar life cycles.
 Eggs passed in the stool hatch in 1 to 2 days (if they are deposited in a warm, moist place on loose soil) and release rhabditiform larvae, which molt once to become slender filariform larvae in 5 to 10 days.
-The larvae can survive 3 to 4 wk if environmental conditions are favorable.
+The larvae can survive 3 to 4 weeks if environmental conditions are favorable.
 Filariform larvae penetrate human skin when people walk barefoot on or otherwise come into direct contact with infested soil.

 Chronic blood loss leads to iron deficiency anemia.
 Development of anemia depends on worm burden and the amount of absorbable iron in the diet.